Bassab03/mcfunction/README.md

 - Add item, block, and entity tags

 # Alternative packages:
-- mcfunction (stable, but not up to date)
+- mcfunction (the original package.
+It works, but is not maintained and is out of date.)
-- mcfunction-novum (A good alternative.
-Maybe even better.)
+- mcfunction-novum (A very good alternative)